strongloop/strong-supervisor/README.md

   -d,--detach        Detach master from terminal to run as a daemon (default
                      is to not detach).
-When detaching, the --log option defaults to supervisor.log -l,--log FILE      When clustered, write supervisor and worker terminal output to FILE.
-The path given in FILE is relative to the the app's working directory if it is not absolute.
+When detaching, the --log option defaults to supervisor.log -l,--log FILE      When clustered, write supervisor and worker output to FILE (defaults to "-", meaning log to stdout).
-                     To create a log file per process, FILE supports simple substitutions of %p for process ID and %w for worker ID.
-                     FILE defaults to "-", meaning log to stdout.
   --no-timestamp-workers
                      Disable timestamping of worker log lines by supervisor.
   --no-timestamp-supervisor